Vihaan8/SQL_Major_Assignment/README.md

 **Brief Explanation:**

-This query showcases the power of window functions for ranking and comparative analysis.
-PARTITION BY league_id creates separate ranking contexts for each league, allowing fair comparisons.
-Three ranking methods are demonstrated: ROW_NUMBER (always unique, 1-2-3-4), RANK (with gaps for ties, 1-2-2-4), and DENSE_RANK (no gaps, 1-2-2-3).
-The query also calculates league-wide averages and compares each team's performance against their league's average.
-Unlike GROUP BY, window functions retain row-level detail while computing aggregates, enabling rich comparative analysis in a single query.
+Window functions shine in this query.
+Unlike GROUP BY which collapses rows, window functions let us calculate aggregates while keeping all row-level detail.
+PARTITION BY creates separate "windows" for each league, so rankings reset for each league rather than being global.
+The difference between ROW_NUMBER and RANK becomes clear with the Bundesliga teams at 42 points: ROW_NUMBER assigns sequential numbers (8, 9, 10) even for ties, while RANK gives the same rank (8, 8, 8) when points are equal.
+The AVG() window function calculates each league's average points and includes it on every row, making it easy to compare individual teams to their league's average without writing a separate subquery.

 ---